CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/PTP-Set-and-Unset-Commands.md

 ## nv set interface \<interface-id\> ptp delay-mechanism end-to-end

 Configures the PTP delay mechanism to be end-to-end, where the slave measures the delay between itself and the master.
-For PTP nodes to synchronize the time of day, each slave has to learn the delay between iteself and the master.
+For PTP nodes to synchronize the time of day, each slave has to learn the delay between itself and the master.

 The default setting is `peer-to-peer`.